 He furthered his interest in religion at the University of California, Santa Barbara, earning a Ph.D. in Religious Studies with a Global Studies emphasis.

-He is an associate professor of Religious Studies in the Department of Philosophy and Religious Studies at Youngstown State University.
+He is Professor of Religious Studies in the Department of Philosophy and Religious Studies at Youngstown State University.